cockroachdb/docs/v2.1/known-limitations.md

 Applications developed for PostgreSQL can exploit the fact that PostgreSQL allows a `SELECT` clause to name a column that is not also listed in `GROUP BY` in some cases, for example `SELECT a GROUP BY b`.
 This is not yet supported by CockroachDB.

-To work around this limitation, and depending on expected results, the rendered columns should be either added at the end of the `GROUP BY` list, for example `SELECT a GROUP BY b, a`, or `DISTINCT` should also be used, for example `SELECT DISTINCT a GROUP BY b`.
+To work around this limitation, and depending on expected results, the rendered columns should be either added at the end of the `GROUP BY` list (e.g., `SELECT a GROUP BY b, a`), or `DISTINCT` should also be used (e.g., `SELECT DISTINCT a GROUP BY b`).

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/26709)

 ### Cannot `DELETE` multiple rows with self-referencing FKs

-Because CockroachDB checks foreign keys eagerly (i.e. per row), it cannot trivially delete multiple rows from a table with a self-referencing foreign key.
+Because CockroachDB checks foreign keys eagerly (i.e., per row), it cannot trivially delete multiple rows from a table with a self-referencing foreign key.

 To successfully delete multiple rows with self-referencing foreign keys, you need to ensure they're deleted in an order that doesn't violate the foreign key constraint.